Official websites use .gov

 The GPL and government “unlimited rights” terms have similar goals, but differ in details.
 This isn’t usually an issue because of how typical DoD contract clauses work under the DFARS.

-Once the government has unlimited rights, it can release that software to the public in any it wishes - including by using the GPL.
-This is not a contradiction; it's quite common for different organizations to have different rights to the same software.
+Once the government has unlimited rights, it may release that software to the public under any terms it wishes - including by using the GPL.
+This is not a contradiction; it’s quite common for different organizations to have different rights to the same software.
 The program available to the public may improve over time, through contributions not paid for by the U.S. government.
-In that case, the U.S. government can choose to use the version to which it has unlimited rights, or it can use the publicly-available commercial version available to the government through that version's commercial license (the GPL in this case).
+In that case, the U.S. government might choose to continue to use the version to which it has unlimited rights, or it might use the publicly-available commercial version available to the government through that version’s commercial license (the GPL in this case).